 Here are commonly asked questions by parents.
 Please click a question for the answer.

 We highly recommend purchasing Camp Tuition Insurance to cover your expense in the event you should need to cancel.
-Tuition insurance can be purchased through AMSkier up to 21 days after your camper’s deposit has been paid.
+To learn more about insurance options and purchasing information click here.

 All cancellations or changes must be emailed to firstname.lastname@example.org.